Work in prison

 This follow-up takes the form of information and prevention visits aimed at:

-- To inform him about the possible risks to which he exposes his workstation
+• To inform him of any risks to which he is exposed at his workstation

-- To inform him about the means of monitoring his state of health.
+• To inform them about the means of monitoring their health.

 Other visits are organized throughout the working relationship by the head of the prison.
 The duration between each visit may not exceed 5 years.